highchair/artinruins-com/links.md

 ### Old Breweries in Rhode Island

 [A list of the breweries that were founded in Rhode Island](//www.oldbreweries.com/breweries-by-state/rhode-island/){:target="_blank"} from OldBreweries.com.

+### Providence Archives

+[The Providence City Archives are hosted on Preservica](//t93c12bb2a2098924.starter1ua.preservica.com){:target="_blank"}.
+Of note are maps that are in the sweet spot of years that are not easily found in other public sources, as well as a collection of House Directories from 1895 through 1935 organized by Street name.

 ### Providence Historical Aerial Viewer